Ushini/beatclay/README.md

 There are three components to this project.
 The microcontroller client-code, the python server-code and the modified extempore vscode extension.

 ##### Hardware Requirements:
-- nodeMCU v0.9 with ESP12E wifi module or ESP8266 (Lolin and Amica were used in this project)
+- nodeMCU v0.9 with ESP8266 ESP12E WiFi module (Lolin and Amica were used in this project)
 - Arduino MPU6050

 ##### Software Requirements: